la2050/archive/_projects/2016/food-democracy-in-la-creating-policy-ideas-for-a-healthy-fair-food-system.md

   Using these three strategies- and your help- we will generate a new Good Food For All Agenda, which will offer concrete action steps to create a healthy and fair food system that makes LA the best place to LIVE.
+Please explain how you will define and measure success for your project.​: >- We will measure success through:

+  (1) Reach - Develop a New Good Food for All Agenda that aggregates the policy priorities of hundreds of organizations and community members.
+Our goal is to release the Agenda at our annual Food Day event— the city’s largest civic engagement event on food.
+The report will also be available through our website.
+We will document the number of organizations and individuals who contributed to the process, and use web analytics to determine the reach of the report’s dissemination.

+  (2) Capacity Building – We want the process of developing the new Good Food For All Agenda to be empowering for everyone involved.
+We will gather feedback and input at 3 public Network meetings, approximately 20 Working Group meetings, and 3 community workshops to ensure holistic policy recommendations are grounded in the experience of communities.
+We will also offer 3 public trainings on data we are collecting about the health, resiliency and fairness of our regional food system.
+To measure the impact of the process itself, we will survey participants at each convening to evaluate changes in knowledge, skills and relationships.

+  (3) Diversity – It's important we hear from the most impacted communities in LA’s food system – youth, workers, low-income mothers, etc. We will conduct robust outreach, collect appropriate demographic information, and ally ourselves with community-based organizations representing diverse and underrepresented communities.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/food-democracy-in-la-creating-policy-ideas-for-a-healthy-fair-food-system/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6804863875741-team90.jpg
 organization_name: Los Angeles Food Policy Council